d0tTino/d0tTino/README.md

-Run `scripts/setup-hooks.sh` to enable the local hooks automatically (equivalent to running `git config core.hooksPath .githooks`). `install.sh` and `bootstrap.ps1` call the appropriate script for you (`scripts/setup-hooks.ps1` on Windows and `scripts/setup-hooks.sh` elsewhere), so you usually don't need to run it manually:
+Run `scripts/setup-hooks.sh` to enable the local hooks automatically (equivalent to running `git config core.hooksPath .githooks`). `install.sh` and `bootstrap.ps1` call the appropriate script for you (`scripts/setup-hooks.ps1` on Windows and `scripts/setup-hooks.sh` elsewhere) and then execute `pre-commit install`, so you usually don't need to run it manually:

 ```bash
 ./scripts/setup-hooks.sh